raiyanyahya/superstruct/SESSION_SUMMARY.md

-# Superstruct Session Summary — 2026-05-07
+# Superstruct Session Summary, 2026-05-07

 ## What this project is

 Superstruct is an adaptive, in-memory, schema-less, poly-index data structure.
-You insert hash maps, you run chained queries, and the structure observes your workload — lazily building the right sub-index on first use and evicting cold ones when memory gets tight.
+You insert hash maps, you run chained queries and the structure observes your workload, lazily building the right sub-index on first use and evicting cold ones when memory gets tight.
 You never declare an index.

 Originally a Python research project (~3,500 lines).
 Fully ported to Rust (~2,800 lines lib, 19 source files, 103 tests).
 Zero false negatives, zero runtime schema, zero boilerplate `CREATE INDEX`.